Women’s Club By Laws

-Regular members of this club shall consist of women who are members of the Capitol City Golf Club.
+Regular members of this club shall consist of women of all ages who are members of the Capitol City Golf Club.
 CCWGA membership does not include GHIN (handicap) membership.

 Fiscal Year: Wherever used in these By-laws shall mean the current period of twelve months between January 1 and December 31.

 Majority: More than half the votes cast at a legal meeting where a quorum is present in person or by proxy.